OriginalMeet/MeetUIColors/README.md

 - A inspired by the website like [Flat UI Colors](https://flatuicolors.com/) and [Material UI Colors](http://materialuicolors.co/?utm_source=launchers).

+- It is a Big Application and as it is being hosted on the Github Pages, please wait for 2 minutes before clicking around.
+    - In the past it was hosted on a great servers of Heroku but they started charging money and because of that I had to shift it to github pages.
+Thanks and Enjoy😊

 - Made to work with all type of Screen size.

 - Made with ❤️ using React.js